Oak-City-Shredders/oak-city-event-app/docs/API.md

-# 🔌 Oak City Shred Fest App – API Reference
+# 🔌 Evynture App – API Reference

-This document provides an overview of the backend services, data schema, and integrations used in the Oak City Shred Fest App.
+This document provides an overview of the backend services, data schema, and integrations used in the Evynture App.
 It includes Firestore collections, callable functions, and external API integrations.

 ---